mdominik21/mdominik21.github.io/index.md

 * Lab 12

     I think Lab 12, part 1 was my favorite out of the 3 I had to choose.
 I specifically really liked part 1 because we created an animated gradient PNG gif we could open and look at.
-It was cool to build the code and function in order to create a really pretty gradient gif.
+It was fascinating to use functions, vector statements, and the Magick library to create the animation.